 Another proven way to earn the loyalty of customers is to offer cashback on orders above a certain amount or giving a fixed amount of cashback for referring their friends or family members to download your app.

-2 – Delivery Agent App
+2 – Food Delivery App Development for Delivery Agents

 In order+logistics-focused food delivery app, picking up the food from the restaurant and delivering it to the customer’s location will be entirely your responsibility.
 And to fulfill that responsibility, you will need delivery agents.